Tairraos/xTool.js/README.md

 <a name="xtool"></a>

 ## xtool
-Yet another tool package for node
+Enchance file, number feature of node

 <dl>
 <dt><a href="#xFile">xFile</a></dt>